 1. Cloud Storage Services

-Online backup services like OneDrive, Google Drive, Dropbox etc provides an easy way to access files from anywhere.
-Simply create a free account (almost every cloud service offers 10 GB free storage) and upload your files on their servers.
-Now to access them remotely, all you have to do is log into your account and you’ll find all your files there.
+Online backup services like Google Drive, Dropbox, OneDriveetc provide an easy way to access files from anywhere.
+Simply create a free account (almost every cloud service offers 10 -15 GB free storage) and upload your files.
+After uploading, you can access those files and folders remotely.
+All you have to do is log into your account from any web browser or use their mobile app.

 2. Dedicated NAS Devices